stela2502/ImageBlueprint/DEPLOY.md

 	rm -f $(IMAGE_NAME)
 ```

+The **DEPLOY_DIR** is the path the image chould be copied from.
+This need to be accessible from my development platform.
+The **MODULE_FILE** is the file that represents this modules lua definition.
+It could be built from the DEPLOY_DIR, but this is more felxible.

+The **SERVER_DIR** on the contrary is the location of the image when logged in at the deploy server (here COSMOS-SENS).

 ## The deploy target in detail:

     1. It starts by printing a message saying the image is being deployed.